Donald Trump Might Be Ignoring Kim Kardashian’s Pleas Because She Supported Joe Biden, Reporter Suggests

 Although Donald Trump worked with Kim Kardashian on prison reform in the past, he appeared to ignore her recent pleas to stop the execution of Brandon Bernard.
-According to BuzzFeed News reporter Krystie Lee Yandoli, the cold shoulder could stem from Kardashian’s support of Democrat and President-elect Joe Biden.
+According to BuzzFeed News reporter Krystie Lee Yandoli, the cold shoulder could stem from Kardashian’s support of President-elect Joe Biden.

 “Kim Kardashian has had the ear of Donald Trump since [at least] 2018 when the two worked on prison reform together.
-He seems unresponsive to her latest plea, which comes about a month the election when Kim revealed she supported Biden,” she tweeted on Thursday.
+He seems unresponsive to her latest plea, which comes about a month [after] the election when Kim revealed she supported Biden,” she tweeted on Thursday.

 “If Trump won’t work with Kim like he has in the past because she didn’t vote for him, that would be beyond petty.”